m-saeid/SLNet/README.md

   Root directory for all datasets.
 Subfolders need to be populated manually as described above.

 * **`decoder/`**
-  SLNet’s decoder modules for segmentation tasks.
+  Eecoder modules for segmentation tasks.

 * **`encoder/`**
-  SLNet’s encoder modules (NAPE, GMU, and shared-MLP backbone).
+  Encoder modules (NAPE, GMU, and shared-MLP backbone).

 * **`pointnet2_ops_lib/`**
   Custom CUDA/C++ operations required by pointnet2.
 Install with `pip install .`.